manoj-mj-2000/my_projects/simple_webapp/README.md

 This Folder contains the code for a simple webapp, that will be used converted JSON file into tables and columns.
 Here I used Node JS for the backend, PSQL for the Database.
-You can refer attached images for the output.
 Following is the example JSON that can be used to converted into tables.

 {